piegope/doc/docs/content/en/rdm/installation/client/index.md

 ## External Applications

-Configure your installation path for all external applications you intend to use such as RealVNC, Putty, Filezilla, etc. Set the paths in ***File – Options – Path.***
+Configure your installation path for all external applications you intend to use such as RealVNC, Putty, Filezilla, etc. Set the paths in ***File – Options – Application – Paths***

 ## Remote Desktop Services